-Our \$210.3 million of net cash used in investing activities in the year ended December 31, 2012 reflects purchases of available-for-sale investment securities, net of sales and maturities, of \$152.8 million, payments for acquisition of property and equipment of \$40.4 million, net payments to acquire Loopt for \$31.8 million, partially offset by a decrease in restricted cash of \$12.3 million.
+Our \$53.4 million of net cash used in investing activities in the year ended December 31, 2013 reflects payments for acquisition of property and equipment of purchases of \$35.7 million and purchases of available-for-sale investment securities, net of sales and maturities, of \$16.0 million.
+Our \$210.3 million of net cash used in investing activities in the year ended December 31, 2012 reflects purchases of available-for-sale investment securities, net of sales and maturities, of \$152.8 million, payments for acquisition of property and equipment of \$40.4 million, net payments to acquire Loopt for \$33.4 million, partially offset by a decrease in restricted cash of \$12.3 million.
 Our \$50.4 million of net cash used in investing activities in the year ended December 31, 2011 reflects purchases of available-for-sale investment securities, net of maturities, of \$24.9 million, payments for acquisition of property and equipment of \$23.1 million and an increase in restricted cash of \$7.8 million.
-Our \$3.2 million of net cash provided by investing activities in the year ended December 31, 2010 reflects a decrease in restricted cash of \$10.2 million offset by payments for acquisition of property and equipment of \$13.5 million.

-Restricted cash on our consolidated balance sheet primarily represents our cash collateral requirements on our line of credit with Synovus Bank.
+Restricted cash on our consolidated balance sheets in 2012 and 2011 primarily represented our cash collateral requirements on our line of credit with Synovus Bank.
 We used the line of credit to fund timing differences between funds remitted by our retail distributors to the banks that issue our cards and funds utilized by our cardholders.
-In 2010, we reduced our cash collateral on our line of credit from \$15.0 million to \$5.0 million.
 In 2011, we increased our cash collateral from \$5.0 million to \$10.0 million.
 In November 2012, we transitioned all outstanding customer deposits associated with our card issuing program with Synovus Bank to our subsidiary bank.
 Concurrently, we terminated our line of credit with Synovus Bank, thus reducing our cash collateral to zero.